-Weekly COVID-19 swabbing - 2 minutes plus time for posting
+Weekly COVID-19 surveillance - 2 minutes plus time for posting

-In order to monitor for exposure to COVID-19, in those who do not develop symptoms, we will ask you to collect weekly throat/nasal swabs or saliva samples.
+In order to monitor for exposure to COVID-19 in those who do not develop symptoms we will ask you to collect weekly throat/nasal swabs or saliva samples.
 These samples will be processed as part of the ongoing community testing programme conducted by the Department of Health and Social Care (DHSC).
 You will be given instructions about how to collect these samples yourself and how to send them to the laboratory for testing.
-For further information on how the DHSC will handle data from your weekly swabs, please see https://www.gov.uk/government/publications/coronavirus-covid-19-testing-privacy-information/testing-for-coronavirus-privacy-information-quick-read.
+For further information on how the DHSC will handle data from your weekly swabs, please see https://test-for-coronavirus.service.gov.uk/register-kit

-If the results of your swab indicate that you have been exposed to COVID-19 or if you develop symptoms of COVID-19 disease, we may ask permission to collect a stool sample.
-The testing of this sample would be performed by Astra Zeneca.
-You would receive instructions for how to collect the sample and a health management company will collect the sample from your house and process the sample before sending to AstraZeneca for analysis.
+If the results of your swab indicate that you have been exposed to COVID-19 or if you develop symptoms of COVID-19 disease, we may ask your permission to collect a stool sample.
+You would receive instructions for how to collect the sample, how to use the packaging provided and how to arrange a courier to collect the sample.